hapijs/hapi/API.md

         - `close` - if `true`, emits a `'close'` event after payload transmission (if any).
           Defaults to `false`.
         - `end` - if `false`, does not end the stream.
 Defaults to `true`.
+    - `validate` - if `false`, the `options` inputs are not validated.
+This is recommended for run-time usage of `inject()` to make it perform faster where input validation can be tested separately.
 - `callback` - the callback function with signature `function(res)` where:
     - `res` - the response object where:
         - `statusCode` - the HTTP status code.